henrideq007/Pokemon-API/README.md

-# Weather API
+# Pokemon API
-The idea of this project is to get the weather data live from this website: https://www.visualcrossing.com/weather-query-builder/
+The idea of this project is to get the Pokemon data live from this website:(https://pokeapi.co/docs/v2#pokemon)

 We've created 3 functions:
 - Random: GET a random pokemon on the list.